curegit/reification/README.md

 ## Requirements

-Python >= 3.12
+- Python >= 3.12

-This library is written in pure Python and does NOT require any non-builtin modules.
+This library is written in pure Python and does not require any non-builtin modules.

 ## Install